If you're unsure whether you should be seeing clients face to face, see the guidance on our COVID-19 and your practice page.

 - if people must work face to face for a sustained period with more than a small group of fixed partners, whether the activity can safely go ahead.
 The closer someone is to the source of the virus, the greater the risk of transmission.
 Pay particular attention to avoiding contact with surfaces near to the client and thoroughly cleaning those surfaces after each client (p9)

 Different rules and restrictions apply across the four nations of the UK.
-For a comparison of the current guidelines in England, Scotland, Wales and Northern Ireland, please see our latest updates.
+Please check the guidance that relates to your area.

-If you're thinking about returning to face to face work, you will need to:
+If you're thinking about working face to face, you need to: